By Works of Faith Avraham was Reckoned Righteous

 And become doers of the Word, and not hearers only, deceiving yourselves.
 (Jas 1:22)

-Has Shaul not said that by works of the Law no flesh shall be declared right before Him, (Rom 3:20), and then he is encouraging to become doers of the Law to be declared right?
-Is he contradicting himself or he has been extremely misunderstood?
+But has Shaul not said that “by works of the Law no flesh shall be declared right before Him”, (Rom 3:20), and then he is encouraging his readers to become “doers of the Law to be declared right”?
+Is he contradicting himself, or he has been extremely misunderstood?
 Or, perhaps, he has been falsely accused of teaching against the Law of God.
 Read more.

-Now, the challenge question: What are the apostles talking about?
-After all, are we declared righteous by faith alone or by works and faith?
-Do Ya’akov and Shaul contradict each other, or even worse, Shaul contradicts himself when he says that by works of Torah no flesh shall be declared right and then, the doers of the Torah shall be declared right?
+Now, the challenge question presents itself: What are the apostles talking about?
+Are we declared righteous by faith alone or by works and faith?
+Do Ya’akov and Shaul contradict each other, or even worse, Shaul contradicts himself when he says that “by works of Torah no flesh shall be declared right” and then, “the doers of the Torah shall be declared right”?
+And this will be the talking point in our study: Was Avraham declared righteous by faith alone or by his works of faith?

 The Avraham story